remirobert/Camembert/README.md

 typealias TEXT = String
 ```

-This is a example of my table Book:
+This is a example of a table Book:

 ```Objective-C
 class Book :CamembertModel {